 Low-vibration design of buildings for sensitive medical and scientific instruments

-Some machinery and scientific instruments, for example electron microscopes and machines for high-precision fabrication found in the semi-conductor industry, are very sensitive to vibration.
-They must be installed in environments where the vibration levels are extremely low.
+Some machinery and scientific instruments are very sensitive to vibration.
+Examples include lasers, supercooled magnets, Scanning Tunnelling Microscopes (STMs), Atomic Force Microscopes (AFMs) or machines for high-precision fabrication found in the semi-conductor industry.
+These must be installed in environments where the vibration levels are exceptionally low.

-There are no national or international standards which apply, but a number of Vibration Criteria (VC) curves have been defined for acceptable levels in different environments.
-These range from operating theatres, where magnifying devices used in micro-surgery also magnify vibration levels, all the way down to silicon fabrication, which requires levels which are four orders of magnitude lower than the lowest levels perceptible to humans.
+There are no national or international standards which apply, but a number of Vibration Criteria (VC) or National Institute of Standards and Technology (NIST) curves have been devised over the years for acceptable levels in different environments.
+These range from operating theatres, where magnifying devices used in micro-surgery also magnify vibration levels, all the way down to silicon fabrication, and research centres working at atomic and sub-atomic scales.

 Extremely low levels of vibration need to be measured, and ISVR Consulting has the specialist equipment and capability to make such measurements.

-The vibration responses of a biulding are predicted by building an outline Finite Element (FE) model to simulate the building.
+The vibration responses of a building are predicted by generating a Finite Element (FE) model to simulate the building.
 The model is then used to predict the vibration levels on different floors from the known vibration inputs or sources.
 In this way, compliance of mechanical services equipment operating close to sensitive scientific instrumentation can be predicted during the design stage before the construction of the building.
+Other sources of excitation can include internal sources, e.g. low-frequency footfall excitation from people walking in laboratories and circulation areas, or external sources from infrastructure such as rail and road traffic.